 3. Daily Activities

-If you frequently engage in tasks that require a lot of handwork, such as typing, cleaning, or gardening without gloves, your nails may be more prone to chipping or wear.
+If you frequently engage in tasks that require a lot of handwork, such as typing, cleaning, or gardening without gloves, your french tip nails may be more prone to chipping or wear.

 4. Nail Care Routine